amritesh1234/SpringPractice/README.md

 # SpringPractice

-My spring Example
-This is a sample project created by me as a practice for Javca and Spring functionality.
+This is a sample project created by me as a practice for Java and Spring functionality.